How much maths does the course involve?

 Who will help me if I have any problems at university?

 There is a lot of help available should you need it.
 Within the school, you will be allocated a personal tutor in the first few days.
-You will usually keep the same tutor for the whole of your course and he/she will help you with any pastoral or academic concerns.
+You will usually keep the same tutor for the whole of your course who will help you with any pastoral or academic concerns.
 There is also a team of friendly and helpful admin staff who will be happy to help with any problem.

 What can I do if I don't get the grades you have asked for?